lschierer/RUT/packages/luke/20061005/lots-of-fossils-but-why.md

 ---

-title: Lots of fossils, but why?
+title: "Lots of fossils, but why?"
 date: 2006-10-05 17:21:47
 tags:
   -  plate-tectonics